DrEmpiricism/Optimize-Offline/README.md

 ## Module Disclaimer ##

 - The latest releases of Optimize-Offline can be found [here](https://github.com/DrEmpiricism/Optimize-Offline/releases).
-- It is the responsibility of the end-user to be aware of what each parameter value does, which are all well documented in the [Help Topics](https://github.com/DrEmpiricism/Optimize-Offline/blob/master/docs/Optimize-Offline-help.md).
+- It is the responsibility of the end-user to be aware of what each parameter value does, which are all well documented in the [Module Help Topics and Optimization Details](docs/Optimize-Offline-help.md).
 - Optimize-Offline is designed to optimize OEM images and not images already optimized by another script or program.
 - Optimize-Offline is designed for an en-US host environment.
 - Just because something can be removed does not mean it should be removed.
 Haphazard removal of packages or features can prevent Windows 10 Setup from completing or cause runtime errors.